 A tax deduction is an expense that you can subtract from your income for tax purposes.
 Tax deductions lower your total amount of taxable income and therefore the total amount of tax you have to pay.
 Generally, tax deductions are used to encourage certain activities on behalf of individual taxpayers, such as contributing to a retirement account, investing in a business or providing for a dependent.

 If deductions offset your income enough, you could wind up getting a tax refund.
-GOBankingRates’ survey found that 85% of Americans expect to receive a refund in 2022, and over half expect to receive more than $2,000.
+GOBankingRates’ survey found that 82% of Americans expect to receive a refund in 2023, and over a quarter (26%) expect to receive more than $2,000.

 Here’s a look at the tax deductions you may be eligible to take for tax year 2021.
 While it doesn’t cover every single tax deduction that’s possible, the following list includes most of the major deductions available to you.